virgili0/Virgilio/content/purgatorio/define-the-scope-and-ask-questions/frame-the-problem.md

 After this summary, let's see what questions we ask ourselves (and which we ask the experts of the domain) to frame a data problem.

-The first thing to do when dealing with a new problem is to understand what kind of data I have available.
+The first thing to do when dealing with a new problem is to understand what kind of data you have available.
 Remember, without data you're not going anywhere!

 ## Understand the data